Jssyi/Final-Project/README.md

 The main question we were looking to answer is: What variables affect data science salaries?

 To attempt to answer this, we explored six different research questions:
-RQ1: How have data science salaries overall changed over time?
+-   RQ1: How have data science salaries overall changed over time?
-RQ2: How does company size affect salary?
+-   RQ2: How does company size affect salary?
-RQ3: How does experience level affect salary?
+-   RQ3: How does company location affect salary?
-RQ4: How does company location affect salary?
+-   RQ4: How does experience level affect salary?
-RQ5: How does job title affect salary?
+-   RQ5: How does job title affect salary?
-RQ6: How does remote ratio (in-person, hybrid, or remote) affect salary?
+-   RQ6: How does remote ratio (in-person, hybrid, or remote) affect salary?
 Does this relationship appear to be different for companies of different sizes?

 ## Data
 This data set includes information about data science salaries.
 We received this data from Kaggle and has 13732 rows <https://www.kaggle.com/datasets/mexwell/data-science-salary-data>.
 It was originally retrieved (by Kaggle user Mexwell) from <https://ai-jobs.net/>.
 This site acts as a job board for data science positions, and it collects various information on these positions, employers, and employees.